alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 ---
 layout: post
-title:  "Go: More Complicated than Go Fish"
+title:  "Go: More Complicated Than Go Fish"
-date:   2016-01-27 23:08:00 -0800
+date:   2016-01-28 03:15:00 -0800
 ---

-*As something "hot off the presses" (hot off the keyboard?), it's a bit unpolished.*
+*As something "hot off the presses" (hot off the keyboard?), this is a bit unpolished.*

 Yesterday, Google DeepMind announced [they had developed an AI called AlphaGo that reached expert level in Go](http://googleresearch.blogspot.com/2016/01/alphago-mastering-ancient-game-of-go.html),